aporeto-inc/gaia/doc/documentation.md

 ### NetworkRuleNet

-Represents an network contained in a networkrule.
+Represents an network contained in a NetworkRule.

 #### Attributes